Law Work Experience

 Equally, if you are still undecided on whether you want to pursue becoming a barrister or a solicitor, then it is a good idea to test different roles and see which you find the most appealing and which role suits your ambitions and work ethic more.

-If you are considering a career as a solicitor, law firm-based work experience will be most appropriate and may include completing:
+If you are considering a career as a solicitor, law firm or in-house-based solicitor work experience will be most appropriate and may include completing:

-Law work experience with a law firm, usually open to undergraduates and postgraduates, lasting one or two weeks.
+Law firm work experience is usually open to undergraduates and postgraduates, lasting one or two weeks.
 Most firms allow you to apply for winter, spring or summer placements, but applications are early so it’s important that you get ahead.

 To find out more about vacation schemes, click on the link – Law Vacation Schemes.